bheckel/whichbrowser/README.md

 1. Install the app
 2. Navigate to Settings : All apps : Browser app
 3. Choose WhichBrowser / "Yes" (make it your default browser)
-4. Make sure you have at least Chrome, Edge and DuckDuckGo installed
-5. Navigate to a webpage
+4. Open a URL (in Gmail, etc.)
-6. Choose which (real) browser to use.
+5. Choose which (real) browser to use.
 If checkbox is checked, future links to that domain will open in your chosen browser automatically

 ## Tech Stack